 - High return on investment – Effective ABM deployment can achieve higher business ROI.
 The 2014 ITSMA Account Based Marketing Survey stated that “ABM delivers the highest return on investment of any B2B marketing strategy or tactic.”

-- Reduced resource waste – The focused nature of ABM strategy allows marketers to focus their resources efficiently and only run those marketing programs that are highly optimized for the target accounts.
+- Reduced resource waste – The focused nature of ABM strategy allows marketers to nurture their resources efficiently and only run those marketing programs that are highly optimized for the target accounts.

-- Personalized and optimized – The ABM tactic calls for personalizing your communication and messaging to specific accounts so your campaigns resonate with these target audiences.
-Customers are much likely to engage with content that is addressed directly to them and is relevant to their business and stage in the buyer journey.
+- Personalized and optimized – This ABM tactic calls for personalizing your communication and messaging to specific accounts so your campaigns resonate with these target audiences.
+With an AI-infused ABM strategy the customers are much likely to engage with content that is addressed directly to them and is relevant to their business and stage in the buyer journey.